zachyyy700/eds220-hwk2/README.md

 - [ ] Answers for tasks 2 and 3 must be submitted as .ipynb files (Jupyter Notebooks) to Gradescope, *not* a PDF or other format.
 - [ ] Ensure your notebooks include a link to your assignment's GitHub repository in the designated section.
 - [ ] The notebooks you submit must have your solutions to the exercises, They *should not be the blank template notebooks*.
 - [ ] The notebooks you submit must include your code *and* all required rendered plots, graphs, and printed output.
 Run all cells before submitting your .ipynb file and make sure all the outputs are visible.
+Be sure the final `grader.check_all()` cell ran to receive points for the autograder tests.
 - [ ] Double-check that each notebook or PDF is uploaded to the correct task on Gradescope.

 **Resubmissions after the due date due to not satisfying one of the checks above will be strictly held to the course's 50%-regrade resubmission policy (see syllabus).**